madatoo/juiceme-ms4/README.md

 Bootstap, Django and Stripe documentation.
 If a source is not mentioned below, then additional information about an original code, which was changed according to my website's needs, is mentioned in other files.
 ### Code
 Denis Ivy, Kewin Powell, JustDjango platform, FreeCodeCamp and Programming with Mosh and their tutorials.
 I also used Slack, Stack Overflow, Tutors CI and took an inspirations from previous project created by CI students and by CI Hackathons teams (where I was a participant).

 [Back to Top](#table-of-contents)

 ### Content
-This was written by me after researching information about the topic.
-To create that content I visited few pages such
+The content for the site was written by me after researching information about the topic.
+I visited a lot pages related to the choosen topic for example:
 * https://krokdozdrowia.com
 * https://www.medicover.pl
 * https://www.poradnikzdrowie.pl